BUSINESS ACTIVITIES

 BUSINESS MODEL

-We have a dynamic business model to create and preserve value while remaining true to our purpose
+Our dynamic business model creates and preserves value while staying true to our purpose.

 SOCIAL AND RELATIONSHIP CAPITAL